chalk/supports-color/readme.md

 Explicit 256/Truecolor mode can be enabled using the `--color=256` and `--color=16m` flags, respectively.

-## Security

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.

 ## Related

 - [supports-color-cli](https://github.com/chalk/supports-color-cli) - CLI for this module